yarivtal/OBS-Teleprompter/README.md

 # OBS-Teleprompter

 A *time* sensitive teleprompter script for OBS Studio 31 Timings are taken from SRT file.

+### How is this different from a scrolling text teleprompter?

+Scrolling text has a constant speed and is not adequate for cases where the timing is important, i.e. voice over existing videos.

+OBS-Teleprompter uses SRT subtitles that contain timing for the text, allowing time-based teleprompting.

 ![Demo](demo/obs_teleprompter_demo.gif)

 OBS Teleprompter consists of a single OBS Studio LUA script (Tested on 31.0.1).

 The script needs to be added in OBS Studio under the menu tools/scripts.

 Add the script and set the parameters:
 + SRT File: An SRT subtitles file with timings.
 This is the file used to time the teleprompting.
 + Text Source Name: base name of the text source that will be used to display the changing subtitle text.